Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 How to ensure context specificity and sensitivity?

-• Trust building: It is preferable for a strong relationship to exist between parliaments and the implementing partner.
-If such a relationship can be established through this initiative, it would be beneficial to work on a demand driven basis and identify relevant entry points that allow for trust to be built.
+• Trust building: It is preferable that parliaments and the implementing partner have a strong relationship.
+If such a relationship can be established through this initiative, it would be beneficial to work on a demand-driven basis and identify relevant entry points that allow for building trust.

 • Build/Strengthen the capacity of the parliament team that will run this initiative, working closely with them to align the initiative to local needs and opportunities.
-The Secretariat and Parliamentary Staff would be essential for support for delivering and organizing.
+The Secretariat and parliamentary staff would be essential for support for delivering and organizing.

 4.